Recent research interests (and some recent papers)

 4. Algorithmic Game Theory.

-Worst-case fairness algorithmic cooperative game theory.
+Worst-case fairness in algorithmic cooperative game theory.

 In paper we adapt our results for the minimum entropy submodular set cover to a framework we call the worst-case fairness in cooperative games.